Invernisoft-Inc/neovim-conf/README.md

     * realtime, fuzzy-finder required, see ",fu" in elive-vim
 - [X] Show the definition prototype (like C headers) while typing, equivalentinvim echofunc
 - [X] Welcome page for neovim, new users running (guide/tutorial) it or simply running it without parameters, equivalentinvim vim-startify
 - [ ] We need a welcome / tutorial / guide function or similar, pointing to a website maybe
     - instead, open the youtube video tutorial is a good alternative
 - [X] Syntax checker / validator, equivalentinvim Syntastic
-    - [X] We can use LSPs for that
+    - We can use LSPs for that?
+    - [ ] Implement syntastic, is not enough
     - other ones are needed or we have enough with LSP? ask @deon
 - [X] Comment / uncomment blocks, already included in NvChad? equivalentinvim nerdcommenter
 - [X] Blink when search, equivalentinvim 'git://github.com/Elive/vim-bling'
-- [X] EFL integration, equivalentinvim 'git://git.enlightenment.org/editors/vim-configs.git'
 - [-] Multiple cursors edition, equivalentinvim vim-multiple-cursors
 - [ ] Extra textblock and textobjs definitions?
 - [-] Undo Tree feature (multiple undo histories), equivalentinvim undotree - update: not needed / never used
 - [X] powerline like bar, equivalentinvim vim-airline, NvChad has it?
 - [-] location push-pop feature, better if includes visual marks, equivalentinvim vim-kangaroo
-- [-] Show what is going to be replaced with %s/foo/bar while typing, equivalentinvim vim-over
+- [X] Show what is going to be replaced with %s/foo/bar while typing, equivalentinvim vim-over
 - [X] Visualize HEX colors and names, equivalentinvim vim-coloresque - included in NvChad
 - [X] Markdown and Asciidoc support (syntax, syntax checker, etc), also a previewer:
 - [-] Preview (render) of things like markwon, equivalentinvim vim-preview